Q. Maven maintains plain text passwords in settings.xml and credential files. How do we prevent exposure of such passwords?

 Mainly, it is because some people do it one way, and others do it another.
-Some people utilise or want to keep the chain of snapshots, so the reason we keep them is to facilitate those customers.
+Some people utilise or want to keep the chain of snapshots, so we keep them to facilitate those customers.
 For others, they'll need to delete them manually (or automatically with a retention policy)

-Q. For some reason, my uploaded Maven artifact version was renamed from
+Q. My uploaded Maven artifact version was renamed from

 X.X.X-20190815.205452-1.
 Can I set it so that it doesn’t rename?

 Snapshots are handled differently from release artifacts because there can be many snapshots of the same version, which is why it got renamed.
 If you uploaded